 Saturday, February 25, 2012

 In all my rambles I have seen no landscape which can make me forget Fair Haven.
 I still sit on its Cliff in a new spring day, and look over the awakening woods and the river, and hear the new birds sing, with the same delight as ever.
 It is as sweet a mystery to me as ever, what this world is.
-Fair Haven Lake in the south, with its pine-covered island and its meadows, the hickories putting out fresh young yellowish leaves, and the oaks light-grayish ones, while the oven-bird thrums his sawyer-like strain, and the chewink rustles through the dry leaves or repeats his jingle on a tree-top, and the wood thrush, the genius of the wood, whistles for the first time his clear and thrilling strain, - it sounds as it did the first time I heard it.
-The sight of these budding woods intoxicates me, - this diet drink.
+Fair Haven Lake in the south, with its pine-covered island and its meadows, the hickories putting out fresh young yellowish leaves, and the oaks light-grayish ones, while the oven-bird thrums his sawyer-like strain, and the chewink rustles through the dry leaves or repeats his jingle on a tree-top, and the wood thrush, the genius of the wood, whistles for the first time his clear and thrilling strain, – it sounds as it did the first time I heard it.
+The sight of these budding woods intoxicates me.

 H. D. Thoreau, Journal, May 1850